We're giving away a 75-inch 4K TV and more

 We're joining forces with TV Guide to celebrate award season by giving away a 75-inch TCL 6-series.
-Yes, a 75-inch 4K TV that won our editors' choice award in Oct.
-2019 because it has "excellent overall image quality, with deep black levels, impressive brightness, rich contrast and more accurate color."
+Yes, a 75-inch 4K TV that won our editors' choice award in July 2018 because it has "superb picture quality that rivals TVs costing twice as much" at the time.
 Check our full review below:

 But that is not the only prize.
 Let's break it down: